FocusFails/tic-tac-toe-vs-computer/README.md

 1. Project Overview:
 > For my end-of-course project, I built a terminal-based Tic-Tac-Toe game where a human player competes against an AI.
-I also wanted to explore file I/O so I implemented a persistent leaderboard system that tracks player progress across different sessions using a local leaderboard.txt file.
+I also wanted to explore file & structures so I implemented a persistent leaderboard system that tracks player progress across different sessions using a local leaderboard.txt file.

 2. Core Logic & Features:
 > Core Game Loop: